FreshRSS/FreshRSS/README.md

 ## About branches
 * Use [the master branch](https://github.com/FreshRSS/FreshRSS/tree/master/) if you need a stable version.
 * For those willing to help testing or developing the latest features, [the dev branch](https://github.com/FreshRSS/FreshRSS/tree/dev) is waiting for you!

+# Extensions
+FreshRSS supports further customizations by adding extensions on top of its core functionality.
+There is a repository dedicated to those extensions [here on GitHub](https://github.com/FreshRSS/Extensions).

 # Disclaimer
 This application was developed to fulfil personal needs primarily, and comes with absolutely no warranty.